Critical Fluctuations at Finite-Time Dynamical Phase Transition: Background

-We observe a marked difference between the typical relaxation to $m=0$ before and after $t^{MF}_c$: At times smaller than the critical time, $t < t^{MF}_c$, the trajectories that realize $m=0$ are most likely to initiate at $m=0$ at time $t=0$.
+We observe a marked difference between the typical relaxation to $m=0$ before and after $t^\text{MF}_c$: At times smaller than the critical time, $t < t^\text{MF}_c$, the trajectories that realize $m=0$ are most likely to initiate at $m=0$ at time $t=0$.
 Although this initial condition is exponentially unlikely, its occurrence is probabilistically favored compared to trajectories that initiate at a more likely initial magnetization (e.g. close to the spontaneous magnetization) but then require many coordinated spin flips to arrive at $m=0$ at time $t$.
-For times larger than $t_c$, by contrast, the situation is reversed: The trajectories that achieve $m=0$ at time $t$ are now most likely to initiate from $m\approx \pm m_\text{eq}$, because now a moderate rate of spin flips suffices to reach $m=0$ in the given time window.
+For times larger than $t_c$, by contrast, the situation is reversed.
+The trajectories that achieve $m=0$ at time $t$ are now most likely to initiate from $m\approx \pm m_\text{eq}$, shown as horizontal dash-dotted lines in Fig.~\ref{fig:rates_mf}(b), because now a moderate rate of spin flips suffices to reach $m=0$ in the given time window.

-To precisely detect and characterize this transition one analyses the probability density of the initial magnetization $m_0(t)$, conditioned on relaxing to vanishing magnetization $m=0$ at time $t$.
-The initial magnetization $m_0(t)$ as function of time serves as an order parameter for the finite-time dynamical phase transition, analogous to the magnetization $m$ as function of $\mathscr{J}$ at equilibrium.
+To precisely detect and characterize this transition one analyzes the probability density of the initial magnetization $m_0(t)$, conditioned on relaxing to vanishing magnetization $m=0$ at time $t$.
+The initial magnetization $m_0(t)$ as a function of time serves as an order parameter for the finite-time dynamical phase transition, analogous to the magnetization $m$ as a function of $\mathscr{J}$ at equilibrium.

-Figure~\ref{fig:rates_mf}(c) shows the probability density of the absolute value $|m_0|$ of the initial magnetizations of relaxation trajectories that reach $m=0$ at different times $t$ after the disordering quench.
-The heat map shows the normalized trajectory density, with yellow again corresponding to the highest density.
-The solid line is from the mean-field calculation~\cite{jan_massi_prl}, valid as $L\to\infty$.
+Figure~\ref{fig:rates_mf}(c) shows the probability density of the absolute value $|m_0|$ of the initial magnetizations of relaxation trajectories that reach $m=0$ at different times $t$ after the quench.
+The heat map shows the normalized density, with yellow again corresponding to the highest density.
+The solid line is obtained from the mean-field calculation~\cite{jan_massi_prl}, valid as $L\to\infty$.
 The dashed line marks the critical time, Eq.~\eqref{eq:tc_mf}.

-We note the striking similarity between the behaviors of $|m_0|$ as function of $t$ in Fig.~\ref{fig:rates_mf}(c) and of the magnetization $|m|$ as function of $\mathscr{J}$ at equilibrium, shown in Fig.~\ref{fig:equilibrium}(a).
+We note the striking similarity between the behaviors of $|m_0|$ as a function of $t$ in Fig.~\ref{fig:rates_mf}(c) and of the magnetization $|m|$ as a function of $\mathscr{J}$ at equilibrium, shown in Fig.~\ref{fig:equilibrium}(a).
 Importantly, for the finite-time dynamical phase transition time $t$ takes the role of the control parameter $\mathscr{J}$ at equilibrium~\cite{jan_massi_prl}.